-Holdem cash games allow players to come and go as they choose.
-Players bring their chips to the table, take a seat and play for as long as they wish.
+Holdem cash games allow anyone to come and go as they choose, just bring chips to the table, take a seat, and play.

 Microstakes games start as low as $0.01/$0.02 and go up from there all the way to $500/$1,000 tables with a $100,000 minimum buyin.
-The biggest pots ever won and lost at Holdem poker sites are measured in the millions.
+The biggest pots ever won and lost at Texas holdem sites are measured in the millions.

-The best poker sites for Holdem tournaments have large player bases and routinely attract thousands of players to their bigger events with prize pools extending into the millions.
+The best poker sites for Holdem tournaments have large player bases and routinely attract thousands of entrants to their bigger events with prize pools extending into the millions.

-Holdem tournaments come in all different formats: freezeouts, rebuys, bounties, satellites and more.
-See below for more information on the various types of tournaments players will find as they play online.
+Holdem tournaments come in all different formats: freezeouts, rebuys, bounties, satellites, and more.
+See below for more information on the various types of tournaments played online.